z0ttel/dotfiles/README.md

 # Dotfiles
-My Personal dotfiles for oh-my-zsh and nano
+My Personal dotfiles for oh-my-zsh and nano.